 Arrival at the Altitude Sky Deck

 We arrived mid-afternoon and hopped the AirBus into town for the short walk to the apartment.
-I was super excited to see the apartment I’d rented through Apartments in Auckland (2013 update: this company no longer rents this particular apartment but I believe it can still be rented by another service, search online by the apartment name).
+I was super excited to see the apartment I’d rented for our 9-day stay.

-I spent weeks looking at options and sending availability requests before stumbling upon what appeared to be a spectacular deal on an apartment called the “Altitude Sky Deck” (the penthouse apartment in the Altitude building).
+I spent weeks looking at options before stumbling upon what appeared to be a spectacular deal on an apartment called the “Altitude Sky Deck” (the penthouse apartment in the Altitude building).
 From the pictures, it was so perfect it seemed too good to be true.
 I was just sure there would be something wrong with it.

 By the time I finished the walk-thru with the rental agent we had just enough time to head over to the grocery store for provisions (i.e. wine) before sunset.